Restricting access and delegating administration with Role-Based Access Control

 28 minute readSecurityAudit and compliance

 The Role-Based Access Control plugin combined with the Folders plugin provides a powerful solution for managing CloudBees CI shared by multiple teams of users.
 The administrator can create folders for each team and then create groups within those folders for each of the roles that team members have.
-By delegating the management of the group membership (but not the management of the roles assigned to groups) to the team leaders, the administrator can empower the team leads to manage the permissions of their team while reducing their own administrative overhead.
+Delegating the management of the group membership (but not the management of the roles assigned to groups) to the team leaders, the administrator can empower team leads to manage the permissions of their team.
+This reduces their own administrative overhead.

 Concepts and definitions